 - The initial unstrained bridge measurement is often much larger than the change in signal due to strain.
 If this initial value is not accounted for, it restricts the resolution you can obtain - i.e. the smallest signal you can measure.
 A computerised system can zero or balance the bridge, nulling the offset of the initial voltage.
 So instead of measuring over a wide range, 0 to 0.5 V for example, you can choose a narrow range such as 0 to 0.01 V. (Each range is divided into a fixed number of steps.
 The smaller the range, the more precise the reading.)

-- If your system is not capable of zeroing gauges, ensure that your A-D converter has high enough resolution to give the dynamic signal range required.
+- If your system is not capable of zeroing gauges, ensure that your analogue-to-digital converter has high enough resolution to give the dynamic signal range required.
 Even if you can zero the gauges, in some applications a high resolution converter might still be needed (16- or 18-bit for example).

 - For high speed sampling of strain, it's useful if your data acquisition hardware has RAM storage of gain (range) and balance voltage for each bridge.

 - When using quarter bridges (1 strain gauge) or half bridges (2 strain gauges) your hardware will typically provide high quality termination resistors.
 This makes it easy to permanently wire your signals to the hardware.

 We recommend the Windmill 751-SG package to measure strain.
 This 751-SG comprises our Windmill data acquisition and control software together with a USB measurement unit and boxed strain gauge inputs card: a flexible, easy-to-use yet powerful system for just £475.
 For Ethernet and TCP/IP networks we recommend the Windmill 851.

 - Each USB or Ethernet unit provides 16 differential inputs and can thus monitor 16 strain gauges